 The Chase Ultimate Rewards® dashboard is easy to use and gives you many options for point redemption.
 Although activating a category or shopping within constraints can be a hassle, the Chase Ultimate Rewards® dashboard makes it easy to subscribe to bonus categories and keep track of your progress.

-Even if you’re not ready to make the leap to a rewards card like the Chase Sapphire Preferred® Card with an annual fee ($0 Intro for the First Year, then $95), you can still get more value from your points by shopping online with participating retailers.
+Even if you’re not ready to make the leap to a rewards card like the Chase Sapphire Preferred® Card with an annual fee of $95, you can still get more value from your points by shopping online with participating retailers.

 Featured Accounts from our PartnersAD